OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Intro-to-UCI.md

 ```

-Now let’s look at the raw file.
+Let’s compare this to the raw file.
 Run:

 ```
 cat /etc/config/system